What does Florida’s red flag law say, and could it have thwarted the Jacksonville shooter?

 CHICAGO (AP) — Police in Florida took a 15-year-old into custody six years ago for threatening to take his own life, though he was soon released following an involuntary mental health examination, according to official records.

-Saturday’s shooting raises questions about whether so-called red flag laws in Florida and other states are used effectively.
+The shooting on Aug.
+26 raises questions about whether so-called red flag laws in Florida and other states are used effectively.
 They are designed to seize guns from those in mental health crises, or who threaten violence, before they harm someone.

 Red flag laws are relatively new.
 Connecticut became the first state to adopt one in 1999 after a mass shooting at a state lottery office.
 Now, over a third of U.S. states have them, including Florida, though their provisions vary.